Anyline/mobile-ocr-documentation-anyline/source/includes/_modules.md

 The EnergyScanView can simply be included in the activity layout.

 For custom configuration (e.g. cutout, flash, feedback on successful scan, etc.) you can either use a json-file or XML-attributes like in the example.
 If you need more detailed information about all available config items see [Anyline Config] (#anyline-config).

+In the example *cancelOnResult* is set *true*, which means scanning will be stopped once a result is returned.
+However, if you switch between scan modes the scanning process will be restarted even if you already got a result.

 <aside class="notice">
 Capture resolution is currently fixed to 720p on Android, which was optimized for good results on as many devices as possible.